Sask. pregnant woman dies from COVID-19 in Edmonton after emergency C-section | CBC News

 She wasn't vaccinated.

-Pregnant women who get COVID-19 are five times more likely to require hospitalization than the average person, and 10 times more likely to need intensive care, according to experts in maternal fetal health.
+Pregnant women who get COVID-19 are five times more likely to require hospitalization than the average person, and 10 times more likely to need intensive care, according to data compiled by the Canadian Surveillance of COVID-19 in Pregnancy team.

 Public health authorities all over the world say COVID-19 vaccines reduce those risks.